-The project envisages a kindergarten for 280 children.
+The project is foreseen for 280 children.
 The group rooms are designed to accommodate both 2 to 3 year olds and 3 year olds.
 The internal structure of the building is designed to accommodate people with special needs/limited mobility, following the principles of universal design.
 Young children, mothers with pushchairs and seniors can easily access any part of the site.

-The kindergarten building is designed like Lego blocks: spaces can be transformed, expanded, rearranged if you want.
+The kindergarten building is formed like Lego blocks: spaces can be transformed, expanded and rearranged according to the needs.
 Even the building’s structure is made of concrete slabs with round windows, like a constructor.

 The main idea of the design is a clear rational form dictated by the function of the building.
 Our proposed solution is a “building – Lego bricks”, which reflects the purpose of the building and allows it to be expanded in phases – kindergarten + swimming pool.
 Sensitive use of the terrain.
 Complexity, contextuality, functionality, rationality – these are the main criteria that guided the design of the building.